 Copenhagen chest of drawers | @renovating_wynd_house

-A yellow accent chair, small sofa or chaise can look fun and inviting in a children’s bedroom.
-Draw on the vibrant shade when looking for artwork to decorate the walls as this will bring the whole space together nicely.
+A yellow accent chair, small sofa, or chaise can add a fun and engaging touch to a children’s bedroom, perfect for reading time.
+Draw on this lively shade for inspiration when selecting art to decorate the walls — tying the whole space together effortlessly.

-For a calming look, consider sticking with smaller accessories, adding cushions, or throws in your chosen colour, which will provide vibrancy but in combination with more soothing, calming colours, will keep the look relaxed for when you are ready to unwind.
+For a calming look, opt for tactile textiles, such as cushions or throws in your preferred shade of yellow to add a touch of vibrancy.
+Combine with more soothing, restful colours to keep the room relaxed for when you are ready to unwind.

 How will you be using yellow in your home?
 We’d love to see!
-Share your snaps with us using #OakFurnitureland on Instagram.
+Share your snaps with us using #OakFurnitureland #GrowYourHome on Instagram.
+For more yellow interior inspiration, check out our blog post about Dulux colour of the year, True Joy.